 The MGFPA is continuously monitoring not only the work of the Maine Legislature but also that of Congress and state and federal agencies.

 We build coalitions to advance MGFPA’s interests.
-MGFPA works closely with local chambers of commerce, downtown and Main Street organizations, national trade groups and others interested parties to strategize on policy initiatives.
+MGFPA works closely with local chambers of commerce, downtown, and Main Street organizations, national trade groups, and other interested parties to strategize on policy initiatives.

 MGFPA serves as a liaison between you, your businesses, and the state.
-We assist members confronted with their own governmental relations issues.
+We assist members confronted with their own government relations issues.
 Have questions?
 Let MGFPA ask the questions on your behalf.
-We work closely with the Maine Department of Agriculture, Conservation and Forestry, Maine Department of Labor, Maine Department of Environmetal Protection, Maine Revenue Services, Maine’s DHHS for SNAP and WIC related issues, Maine Office of Marijuana Policy and the Maine Department of Economic and Community Development.
+We work closely with the Maine Department of Agriculture, Conservation and Forestry, Maine Department of Labor, Maine Department of Environmental Protection, Maine Revenue Services, Maine’s DHHS for SNAP and WIC related issues, Maine Office of Marijuana Policy, and the Maine Department of Economic and Community Development.